UKCloud/documentation/articles/private-cloud/prc-sco.md

 ## Upfront deployment charges

 You will be charged an upfront design and deployment fee before hardware is procured and installation is scheduled.
-See the pricing section of the Service Definition.
+See the Pricing guide for more information.

 ## Installation

 Your assigned project manager will coordinate the build activities and ensure end-to-end testing of your service.

-During the installation, we'll integrate your cloud into our assured platform so that we can maintain your service once it has gone live.
+During the installation, we'll integrate your cloud into our platform so that we can maintain your service once it has gone live.

 Your service will be handed over to you when your project manager can confirm that the testing has proved successful and that you can provision VMs in your environment.